aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 ## Changing the permissions of a file or directory

+We can change the permissions for a files and directories using he chmod command with stands for change mode.

 chmod permissions filename_or_directory

+If we are changing the permissions for a directory and we want the changes to be applied recursively for all subfiles and subfolder we can add the -R option

+chmod -R permissions directory

 When we list the file or directory permissions with the ls command, they are divided into three ownership blocks in the following order: